carlesloriente/jekyllthemes/_posts/2017-07-23-plain-webcomic.markdown

 Webcomic Jekyll Theme, a simple webcomic theme powered by Bootstrap.

 This theme is meant to offer a free and relatively easy webcomic hosting solution for artists with little or no coding experience.
-[Here's the user guide for this theme](https://peahatlanding.github.io/Plain-Webcomic/docs/index.html).

 ## Features